Home > Experiences Near-Death Experiences of the Hollywood Rich and Famous

 About his NDE, Petersen says, “And there was a great desire to get to the light.
 I could tell it was a great, great place.
 Full of love and peace and crap like that.
 You know, postcard stuff.
 I remember the whole rest of the night I was sort of blissed out by having seen that.”

-10. Tony Bennett
+11. Tony Bennett

-Tony Bennett (1926– ) is an American singer of traditional pop standards, big band, show tunes, and jazz.
-He is the founder of the Frank Sinatra School of the Arts in Astoria, Queens, New York.
+Tony Bennett (1926–2023) was an American singer of traditional pop standards, big band, show tunes, and jazz.
+He was the founder of the Frank Sinatra School of the Arts in Astoria, Queens, New York.
 He had his first number-one song with “Because of You” in 1951 followed by several top hits in the early 1950s.
-In 1962, Bennett recorded signature song, “I Left My Heart in San Francisco“.
-He has won 19 Grammy Awards, two Emmy Awards and has sold over 50 million records worldwide.
+In 1962, Bennett recorded his signature song, “I Left My Heart in San Francisco“.
+He won 19 Grammy Awards, two Emmy Awards and sold over 50 million records worldwide.
 But by the late 1970s, Bennett and his career was ailing.
 He had no record label, no manager, and he was performing almost exclusively in Vegas.
 Living in Los Angeles, he had a drug habit, a disintegrating marriage, and mounting debts.
 Bennett described what led to his NDE in 1979: “As hard as I tried to stay current with my taxes, my financial situation only got worse.
 The accountant called to say that the IRS was starting proceedings to take away the house.
 That night, in frustration I overindulged and quickly realized I was in trouble.
 I tried to calm myself down by taking a hot bath, but I must have passed out.
 And I experienced what some call a near-death experience.”

 In his Bennett’s book, The Good Life: The Autobiography of Tony Bennett, he describes his NDE: “A golden light enveloped me in a warm glow” and a “clear, yellow peaceful plane that everybody who mentions a near-death experience sees” … “It was quite peaceful; in fact, I had the sense that I was jolted out of the vision.”
 Bennett continues, “I had the sense that I was about to embark on a very compelling journey.
 But suddenly I was jolted out of the vision … I knew I had to make major changes in my life … The tub was overflowing and Sandra was standing above me.
 She’d heard the water running for too long, and when she came in, I wasn’t breathing.
 She pounded on my chest and literally brought me back to life.
 As I was rushed to the hospital, the only thought on my mind was something my ex-manager Jack Rollins had told me about Lenny Bruce right after Lenny’s death from an overdose.
 All Jack said was, ‘The man sinned against his talent.’
 That hit home.
 I realized I was throwing it all away, and I became determined to clean up my act.”